JSebCort/NeedlemanWunsch/howto.md

 ---
 # How-To Run our Needleman-Wunsch Algorithm Program

-### NumPy library must be installed to run Needleman-Wunsch
+### Note: NumPy library must be installed to run Needleman-Wunsch

 1. Download our folder
 2. Run the GUI.py file